-Your kids will love Newport Beach.
-One of the easiest things to do with them is to take the little ferry from Balboa Island to the peninsula.
-It's just long enough to be fun.
-When you get to the peninsula, they'll enjoy the Ferris wheel and amusement at the Balboa Fun Zone.
+Local parents say their kids love to take the little ferry from Balboa Island to the peninsula.
+When you get to the peninsula, they'll enjoy the Ferris wheel and amusements at the Balboa Fun Zone.

-One of Newport Beach's claims to fame is the ice cream treat called a Balboa Bar.
-That's an ice cream bar on a stick, coated with chocolate and dipped in crunchy coatings to order.
-Two competing stands sell them on Balboa Island.
-Both of them also claim to be the home of the "original" frozen banana.
+Newport Beach is the home of the Balboa Bar.
+That's an ice cream bar on a stick, dipped in chocolate when you order them and rolled in crunchy coatings of your choice.
+Two competing stands sell them, and both also claim to be the home of the "original" frozen banana.

 Where to Stay

-Even though Newport Beach is a beach town, don't expect every hotel to be right on the sand.
+Not every hotel in Newport Beach is right on the sand.
 Before you run off to search for a hotel on one of those online booking sites, find out how to find your perfect hotel in Newport Beach.